top of page

 Galawezh / Galawej / Gelavêj / Gelawêj

-The bright star visible in summer; the fifth month of the Kurdish calendar.
+The bright star visible in summer; also the fifth month of the Kurdish calendar.

 Galla / Gelaz / Gasha / Geşa / Gashbin / Geşîn